 Click any image in the slideshow below for full, uncropped images.

 Cool, empowering and sometimes confrontational, Hendricks’s artistic privileging of a culturally complex black body has paved the way for today’s younger generation of artists.
 This unprecedented exhibition of Hendricks’s paintings included work from 1964 to the present.
-Trevor Schoonmaker, Patsy R. and Raymond D. Nasher Curator of Contemporary Art at the Nasher Museum, organized the show.
+Trevor Schoonmaker, Chief Curator and Patsy R. and Raymond D. Nasher Curator of Contemporary Art at the Nasher Museum, organized the show.
 The exhibition catalogue, distributed by Duke University Press, includes contributions from Schoonmaker, Richard J. Powell, the John Spencer Bassett Professor of Art and Art History at Duke University, Thelma Golden, Director and Chief Curator at the Studio Museum in Harlem, and Franklin Sirmans, Curator of Modern and Contemporary Art at the Menil Collection.

 During the exhibition at the Nasher Museum, a video camera in the frame of Fela: Amen, Amen, Amen, Amen sent a live feed to the website.
 In this interactive installation, we saw the perspective of the late Nigerian Afrobeat musician and activist, Fela Kuti, who looked at viewers while they looked at him.